 Tour Auto Optic 2000

-Once again the spirit of the Tour Auto 2ooo conquered big crowds proved by the large number of spectators who thronged to the Grand Palais and the finish of the stages, as well as the Dijon-Prenois, Bresse, Lédenon and Paul Ricard circuits.
-It was also the case at the ten special stages run on closed roads.
+The spirit of the Tour Auto Optic 2000 again conquered a big crowd as proved by the number of spectators who flocked massively to the Grand Palais and the finish of the five legs.
+It was also the case on the Dijon-Prenois, Nevers Magny-Cours, Charade and Le Mans circuits as well as the 10 special stages run on closed roads.

 The organiser, Peter Auto, would like to say a big thank you to its partners in particular for their unflagging support year after year, which helps to keep the Tour Auto, the oldest race in the world, alive.
 Also, a big thanks to all the media who help spread the ever-growing renown of the event and help listeners and readers and TV viewers to imagine themselves in the skin of competitors.
 Join us next year for the 29th event, which will, yet again, take you on a journey of discovery of the most beautiful roads of France!RESULTS PHOTOS VIDEOS